McKhanster/re-genx/README.md

 # Re-GenX: Personal Creature Companion

 > **A Tamagotchi-style creature care game for Reddit** where you nurture your own unique familiar through feeding, playing, and giving attention.
-Watch your lustrous platinum-surfaced creature evolve with player-directed mutations in a dramatic 3D spotlight environment.
+Watch your lustrous, living creature evolve with player-directed mutations in a dramatic 3D spotlight environment.

-**🎮 Play directly on Reddit** • **🎨 Stunning Three.js 3D graphics** • **🧬 Player-controlled evolution** • **🔒 Privacy-first design** • **🔊 Procedural sound system**
+**🎮 Play directly on Reddit** • **🎨 Stunning Three.js 3D graphics** • **🧬 Player-controlled evolution** • **🔒 Privacy-first design** • **🔊 Procedural sound system** • **✨ Organic blob creature**

 ---

 ## What is Re-GenX?

-Re-GenX is a **personal creature companion game** built for Reddit where you care for your own unique familiar—a living, pulsating platinum blob creature displayed in a dramatic spotlight setting.
+Re-GenX is a **personal creature companion game** built for Reddit where you care for your own unique familiar—a living, pulsating organic blob creature displayed in a dramatic spotlight setting.
 Like a digital Tamagotchi, you must actively nurture your familiar through feeding, playing, and giving attention, or risk having it removed due to neglect.

 Your familiar exists in a **dynamic biome environment** (jungle, rocky mountain, desert, ocean, or cave) on a circular platform, surrounded by complete darkness beyond a 10-meter visibility radius.
 You can **rotate the camera 360°** around your familiar to view it from all angles at eye level (4 feet above ground), creating an intimate, theatrical viewing experience reminiscent of a museum exhibit or stage performance.